 Ask yourself if you want to bring your child into the toxic environment of your house.
 You may want to weigh your options and decide on what is best for everyone.
 If you believe divorce is the best way to proceed, it is important to know the legal process and protect yourself from physical and mental strain.
 Read this post on how to get a divorce when pregnant and learn a few tips to cope with it.

 Can You Get A Divorce When Pregnant?

 It depends on the state you live in, as divorce laws vary from state to state.
 For example, Florida, Missouri, Arkansas, Arizona, and Texas do not finalize a divorce until the child is born and the paternity is established.

 Although other states have no laws prohibiting a separation while pregnant, it is up to the judge to finalize the process.
-This is mainly to determine parentage and child support.
-Judges sometimes avoid granting divorce before a child is born to ensure the child and mother receive adequate monetary support until the matter is resolved.
-Consult an attorney to ensure you honor all local and federal laws while developing an early strategy.
+This is mainly to determine parentage and child support of the unborn child.
+Judges may avoid granting a divorce before a child is born to ensure the child and mother receive adequate monetary support until the matter is resolved.
+It is important to consult an attorney to ensure you understand all local and federal laws while developing an early strategy.

 How To File For A Divorce When Pregnant?

 A divorce, especially when you are expecting a baby, can be traumatic.
 Filing for divorce, negotiating a settlement, and abiding by state laws can be a stressful experience.
-Disputes on child custody and alimony or spousal support are best resolved amicably between both parties, as the court’s intervention could make the situation worse.
-Here are few things you should consider if you wish to get a divorce when pregnant.
+Disputes on child custody and alimony or spousal support are best resolved amicably between both parties, as the court’s intervention takes the power away from you.
+Here are a few things you should consider if you wish to get a divorce when pregnant.